the-trail-blazer/the-trail-blazer.github.io/README.md

 favorite trails right from your phone.

 ## Intended Users
-Any Buqueno that loves to enjoy New Mexico's beautiful weather and perfect hiking trails!
+Any Burqueno that loves to enjoy New Mexico's beautiful weather and perfect hiking trails!

 ## Links